Thimnu/Spreadsheet_Projects/README.md

 IFERROR

-A simple dashboard was created to give a snapshot of the data analysed.
-View here: <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Spreadsheet%201.jpg"> Dashboard </a>
+Simple dashboards were created to give a snapshot of the data analysed.
+View here:
+- <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Spreadsheet%201.jpg"> Dashboard </a>

+- <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Dashboard%202.pptx.jpg"> Dashboard 2 </a>